kylemfry3/BlacFacs/README.md

 4. Unity will now import the project.
 5. Go to Project Settings via (File > Build Settings) and change the build type to iOS
 6. If not present in the Assets folder, ensure the BlacFacs Google Play Services .plist and .json files exist in the directory
-7. If not present in the Unity build, download the Firebase Unity SDK from the repo and unzip it.
+7. If not present in the Unity build, download the Firebase Unity SDK (https://firebase.google.com/download/unity) and unzip it.
 8. Import the Firebase Auth Unity Package by going to (Assets > Import Package > Custom Package > firebase_unity_sdk folder > FirebaseAuth.unitypackage)
 9. After importing, give it a second for all the scripts to compile and set in place.